HelpSeeker/CoubDownloader/README.md

-  --video-only          only download video streams --write-list FILE     write all parsed coub links to FILE --use-archive FILE    use FILE to keep track of already downloaded coubs
+  --video-only          only download video streams --write-list FILE     write all parsed coub links to FILE --use-archive FILE    use FILE to keep track of already downloaded coubs --print-json FILE     output basic coub infos as JSON to FILE
+                          see --output for the currently available infos

 Output:
   --ext EXTENSION       merge output with the given extension (def: mkv)